French battleship Jean Bart (1940): Design

 When in 1934 Italy announced that it would begin building two s armed with 381 mm guns, the French Navy immediately began preparations to counter them.
-The small s that had been ordered provided the template for the next French battleship design, but it needed to be scaled up to match the new Italian vessels, both in terms of offensive and defensive characteristics.
+The small s that had been ordered provided the template for the next French battleship design, but it needed to be enlarged to match the new Italian vessels, both in terms of offensive and defensive characteristics.
 The design staff considered 380 and 406 mm guns, but the latter could not be incorporated in a design that remained within the 35000 LT limit imposed by the Washington Naval Treaty and was quickly discarded.
 The Dunkerques carried their armament in two quadruple gun turrets arrayed in a superfiring pair forward of the superstructure, and the designers experimented with other arrangements, including combinations of triple and twin turrets, but the need to minimize the length of the armor belt (and thus its weight) necessitated a repetition of the Dunkerque layout.